ev3lessons/FLL-Tutorials/en/CoachCorner/_posts/2019-10-20-First-Tournament-Tips.markdown

 Also, if you as the coach is hauling everything, make arrangements to meet in the parking lot so the whole team carries stuff in.
 Just because you're the coach, it doesn't mean you're the designated pack mule.

 Some important items:

 1) Robot: Robot, attachments, jigs, charger, download cable, power strip/extension cord, spare parts, loose Mission Models (if your Tournament Director asks you to bring them), Backup of code (on a USB and printout) <br>

-2) Presenations: presentation materials (including posters and props), team shirts/costumes, Engineering Notebook (if you have one), handouts for judges (if you have them), Team Information Sheet (if needed) <br>
+2) Presentations: presentation materials (including posters and props), team shirts/costumes, Engineering Notebook (if you have one), handouts for judges (if you have them), Team Information Sheet (if needed) <br>

 3) Team Spirit: Hats/shirts, giveaways, pit decoration<br>